datacarpentry/image-processing/episodes/02-image-basics.md

 of red and green being mixed in with them.

-## 24 bit RGB Color
+## 24 bit RGB Colour

-This last color model we used, known as the *RGB (Red, Green, Blue)* model, is the most common.
+This last colour model we used, known as the *RGB (Red, Green, Blue)* model, is the most common.

-As we saw, the RGB model is an *additive* color model, which means that the primary colors are mixed together to form other colors.
+As we saw, the RGB model is an *additive* colour model, which means that the primary colours are mixed together to form other colours.
-Most frequently, the amount of the primary color added is represented as an integer in the closed range [0, 255] as seen in the example.
+Most frequently, the amount of the primary colour added is represented as an integer in the closed range [0, 255] as seen in the example.
-Therefore, there are 256 discrete amounts of each primary color that can be added to produce another color.
+Therefore, there are 256 discrete amounts of each primary colour that can be added to produce another colour.
-The number of discrete amounts of each color, 256, corresponds to the number of bits used to hold the color channel value, which is eight (2<sup>8</sup>=256).
+The number of discrete amounts of each colour, 256, corresponds to the number of bits used to hold the colour channel value, which is eight (2<sup>8</sup>=256).
-Since we have three channels with 8 bits for each (8+8+8=24), this is called 24-bit color depth.
+Since we have three channels with 8 bits for each (8+8+8=24), this is called 24-bit colour depth.

-Any particular color in the RGB model can be expressed by a triplet of integers in [0, 255], representing the red, green, and blue channels, respectively.
+Any particular colour in the RGB model can be expressed by a triplet of integers in [0, 255], representing the red, green, and blue channels, respectively.
-A larger number in a channel means that more of that primary color is present.
+A larger number in a channel means that more of that primary colour is present.

-> ## Thinking about RGB colors (5 min)
+> ## Thinking about RGB colours (5 min)
 >
-> Suppose that we represent colors as triples (r, g, b), where each of r, g,
+> Suppose that we represent colours as triples (r, g, b), where each of r, g,
 > and b is an integer in [0, 255].
-> What colors are represented by each of these triples?
+> What colours are represented by each of these triples?
 > (Try to answer these questions without reading further.)
 >
 > 1. (255, 0, 0)